 The Sam Abell Endowed Scholarship

 Sam Abell, the well known and respected American photographer whose career spans portions of 6 decades, has been teaching at MMW+C, as well as other respected institutions, for many years.
 Recently, a private fund raising effort was made to establish an endowed scholarship in honor of Sam and his love of the craft.
 We are ecstatic to have been selected the recipient custodian for those funds, enabling one worthy student each year to attend any workshop here in Maine.
 The $1500 maximum tuition award will be made to a deserving student who demonstrates outstanding ability and some financial need.
-Merit shall be determined by the submission of a 20-image portfolio, Portfolios should be placed online for viewing, along with a current tax return and the application form.
+Merit shall be determined by the submission of a 20-image portfolio, along with a current tax return and the application form.
 No mailed in submissions will be accepted.
-Submissions may be emailed to firstname.lastname@example.org with a deadline of 5PM, Friday April 27, 2018.
-Awards will be announced the week of May 7, 2018.
-Those wishing to share in honoring Sam and furthering this endowment, please contact email@example.com
+Materials must be sent electronically to: [email protected] No deadline.
+Funds available until awarded.
+Portfolios/reels must be placed online for viewing.
+Those wishing to share in honoring Sam and furthering this endowment, please contact [email protected]

 The Mattina Proctor Scholarship